 Quantum Workplace (the research firm behind the “Best Places to Work” programs in more than 40 metro areas) has identified five key factors that set companies with higher engagement scores apart from others.
 Such companies:

-- Engage in open and honest communication.
+- Engage in open and honest communication with all the staff memebers.

-- Recognize and reward high performance.
+- Recognize and reward high performance of star performers.

 - Provide employee benefits that demonstrate a strong commitment to employee well-being.